alexkadis/maze-game/README.md

 Up and Down aren't used for display in my maze.

 ## TO DO
+### Location of "IsMazeSolved"
+Currently the maze is marked as "solved" in Character/ICharacterView, logically it makes more sense to have that in Maze, should I change that?

 ### Re-design in canvas?
 Might want to go to using canvas and making it look *good*.